labview-for-microcontrollers/exploring-labview-for-microcontrollers/README.md

 ### Current Exploration

-*   Compiling Vireo to a Microcontroller Target - We're exploring what it would take to get NI's VireoSDK to compile to a microprocessor target.
+*   [Compiling Vireo to a Microcontroller Target (discussion)](https://github.com/labview-for-microcontrollers/exploring-labview-for-microcontrollers/discussions/2) - We're exploring what it would take to get NI's VireoSDK to compile to a microprocessor target.
 Vireo can run VI Assembly (VIA) files, which are an output of LabVIEW's Web UI Builder (and LabVIEW NXG).
 Since Viero is written in C++ this could be a viable option with the right technical expertise.

 ### How to Help